 A Pictograph Insight

-The Hebrew word translated "offering", as it is used in Gods request to give for the building of the tabernacle, reveals this very concept of reciprocation based upon our understanding of, and faith in, the indescribable gift we have been given and the gratitude that naturally should flow from that.
+The Hebrew word translated "offering," as it is used in God's request to give for the building of the tabernacle, reveals this very concept of reciprocation.
+It is based upon our understanding of, and faith in, the indescribable gift we have been given.
+And the gratitude that naturally should flow from that.

 Thanks be to God for His indescribable gift!